inukshuk/edtf.js/README.md

 A date's `min` value is also used as its primitive value for numeric coercion.
-Because this is the case for all EDTF.js classes, comparison semantics tend to align well with common-sense expectations -- but be careful, as always when type coercion is at play.
+Because this is the case for all EDTF.js classes, comparison semantics tend to align well with common-sense expectations -- but be careful, as always, when type coercion is at play.

 ### Unspecified, uncertain, and approximate dates